All Episodes

 Stay with us.

-And it really goes on to say that uh poor people who are black who become members of Congress or otherwise highly elected officials somehow end up exempt from any ethical uh models that we have in the country.
+And it really goes on to say that poor people who are black who become members of Congress or otherwise highly elected officials somehow end up exempt from any ethical models that we have in the country.

-I mean, they don't say it specifically, but uh you can't help but infer it from what they read, Washington Post same day, Jefferson probe includes other suspected schemes.
+Washington Post same day, Jefferson probe includes other suspected schemes.

-It's protest against the FBI's search of the Capitol Hill offices of Congressman William Jefferson, Democrat Louisiana.
+Now, Andrew McCarthy today writing at National Review online, and he said later today, the Republican-led Congress scheduled to raise to new heights of hysteria and arrogance its protest against the FBI's search of the Capitol Hill offices of Congressman William Jefferson, Democrat Louisiana.

 In fact, those hearings started this morning.

-We should note with gratitude that Attorney General Alberto Gonzalez, Deputy Attorney General Paul McNulty, and FBI Director Robert Muller have just enjoyed their finest hours.
+But as House Judiciary Chairman James Sensenbrenner prepares what promises to be a contentious hearing, we should note with gratitude that Attorney General Alberto Gonzalez, Deputy Attorney General Paul McNulty, and FBI Director Robert Mueller have just enjoyed their finest hours as leaders of agencies whose best traditions lie in apolitical, nonpartisan law enforcement.

-I love saying law enforcement, because that's how my friends in New York say it.
+I love saying law enforcement because that's how my friends in New York say it.

-All three were apparently prepared to do what the hierarchy of the Justice Department, the FBI must always be prepared to do if the rule of law is to thrive.
+All three were apparently prepared to do what the hierarchy of the Justice Department, the FBI, must always be prepared to do if the rule of law is to thrive.

 They were ready to resign over a matter of high principle.